 The edge of the Piedmont/Coastal Plain, where various rivers cross from hard bedrock to soft sediments, is marked by a line of rapids and waterfalls called the Fall Line.
 John Smith was the first European to report on this natural feature.
 In April, 1607, Captain Christopher Newport and John Smith led an expedition upstream from the site just chosen for Jamestown, until rapids at the current location of Richmond blocked futher exploration by ship:1

 The Fall Line, which has been part of Virginia's landscape since the formation of the Atlantic Ocean, is a geologic feature that has had great impact on the cultural geography of Virginia.
-That physical pattern of rapids/waterfalls blocked ships from sailing further upstream, limiting water-based transportation of the European colonists who began arriving in 1607.
-The natural barrier to shipping delayed European settlement of the Piedmond and shaped the location of major Virginia's cities, including Alexandria, Fredericksburg, Richmond, and Petersburg.
+That physical pattern of rapids/waterfalls blocked ships from sailing further upstream, limiting water-based transportation of the European colonists.
+The natural geologic barrier to shipping delayed European settlement of the Piedmond and shaped the location of major Virginia's cities, including Alexandria, Fredericksburg, Richmond, and Petersburg.

 Great Falls, on the Potomac River, reveals the hard metamorphic rock of the Piedmont - and how rivers in flood stage carve channels

 Today, Interstate 95 is a rough guide to the location of the geologic boundary that separates the soft sediments of the Coastal Plain physiographic province from the hard bedrock of the Piedmont physiographic province.
 East of Interstate 95, the soil of the Coastal Plain is sandy.
 Soil is light-colored (sometimes almost yellow or even white).
 Topography is flat; there are few hills in the Coastal Plain, and some cliffs have been exposed where rivers have scratched out their valleys.